anavgagneja/lines-of-symmetry/README.md

 This would look for lines of symmetry among the coordinates (0, 0), (1,0), and (-10, 3.5).

-There is a few sample input files in the /test-input folder.
+There are a few sample input files in the /test-input folder.

 ## Output
 The output will be a list of linear equations in the format ax + by + c = 0, with each line showing both the original version of the equation that was computed from the points, and an equal but normalized equation for the same line.